 This page contributes to the primary objective of offering guidance and interactivity on the calculation and understanding of the Line of Position (LOP) using only a sextant and the sun, and then tracing this line on a plotting sheet.
 See recommendations.

-On this page, we will learn how to calculate the apparent height of the sun.
-However, I recommend first reading the theory of apparent sextant height.
+On this page, we will learn how to calculate the apparent altitude of the sun.
+However, I recommend first reading the theory of apparent sextant altitude.

 Calculating Hs to Ha: